Start Here

 At the simplest level, Nafsychology uses typological language the way a traveler uses a map.
 A map is not the city.
 It helps us notice where we are, which patterns recur, and how to avoid getting lost in our own habits.

-At a deeper level, the map is useful precisely because it is not our identity.
+At a deeper level, the map is useful because it clarifies patterns without becoming a final verdict.
 It gives language for recurring patterns of attention and one-sidedness so that conduct can be described, questioned, and refined over time.
 In Nafsychology, that language remains under Islamic guardrails.

 Return to proportion does not mean flattening strengths into a midpoint.
 It means restoring them to due measure relative to context, obligation, and consequence.

-Core Explainer #4: Reading the Self Without Becoming the Map.
-How Nafsychology uses psychological language without letting it define you.
+→ Core Explainer #4: Reading the Self Without Becoming the Map.
+How map-language clarifies patterns without becoming a verdict.

 What Nafsychology is